microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/01-introduction.md

 You can <a href="https://kubernetes.io/docs/tutorials/kubernetes-basics/" target="_blank">learn much more about Container Orchestration systems here</a>.
 We're using the Azure Kubernetes Service (AKS) in this workshop, and <a href="https://aksworkshop.io/" target="_blank">they have a great set of tutorials for you to learn more here</a>.

-In SQL Server Big Data Clusters, the Container Orchestration system (Such as Kubernetes or OpenShift) is responsible for the state of the BDC; it is reponsible for building and configurint the Nodes, assigns Pods to Nodes,creates and manages the Persistent Voumes (durable storage), and manages the operation of the Cluster.
+In SQL Server Big Data Clusters, the Container Orchestration system (Such as Kubernetes or OpenShift) is responsible for the state of the BDC; it is responsible for building and configuring the Nodes, assigns Pods to Nodes,creates and manages the Persistent Volumes (durable storage), and manages the operation of the Cluster.

+> NOTE: The OpenShift Container Platform is a commercially supported Platform as a Service (PaaS) based on Kubernetes from RedHat.
+Many shops require a commercial vendor to implement and support Kubernetes.

 (You'll cover the storage aspects of Container Orchestration in more detail in a moment.)